bcgov/cas-ciip-portal/docs/reporting-guide.md

 2. **Emission** - Details on various emission processes are provided for calculating the tonnes of CO<sub>2</sub>e.
 3. **Fuel** - Add a new fuel or remove an existing one for your facility.
 Pay special attention to units to ensure accuracy.
 All fields in this form are required.
 4. **Production** - Add a new product or service, or remove an existing one from your facility.
 5. **Summary** - This page will display any errors that must be fixed before submission.
+Additionally, a Download button at the bottom of the page allows you to save a PDF copy of the application as-is.

    Once all errors have been corrected, you can submit the application and include any comments necessary.
 At any time you can [contact CAS](mailto:ghgregulator@gov.bc.ca) for assistance.